-To help you find the best ASTB study guide for your money, we’ve reviewed and recommend the following:
+To help you find the best ASTB study guide for your money, we’ve reviewed and recommended the following:

-The ASTB Study Guide comes in at #2 because it has less examples and questions, as well as having a higher price.
 Although it does do a good job of explaining the exam, it has some editing issues and a couple of questions that are incorrect.
-This doesn’t mean it isn’t useful, but only serves to show why it got our #2 recommendation instead of our #1.
-However, if you’ve bought the Complete ASTB Study Guide listed above, and still want more practice questions, then this would be a good one for a secondary backup.
+This doesn’t mean it isn’t useful but only serves to show why it got our #2 recommendation instead of our #1.
+However, if you’ve bought No products found. listed above, and still want more practice questions, then this would be a good one for a secondary backup.